provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.attribute.v1.QueryScanRequest"></a>

 ### QueryScanRequest
-QueryScanRequest is the request type for the Query/Scan account attributes method.
+QueryScanRequest is the request type for the Query/Scan method.

 | Field | Type | Label | Description |